jeremyhilado/seir-224-project-2/readme.md

 After groups have been announced during Project 3 kickoff, teams will have one hour to select an idea from all submissions.
 Students will then inform their assigned instructor of the idea their team has chosen.
 Ideas will be approved on a first-come, first-serve basis.

-**Teams may not choose an idea that on of their team members has submitted.**
+**Teams may not choose an idea submitted by one of their team members.**

 ---